Why getting a flu shot matters more than ever this year

 Visit an urgent care near you for your flu shot

-Get your annual flu vaccine from most of our urgent care locations to protect yourself and reduce the spread to others.
+Get your annual flu vaccine from most of the urgent care locations to protect yourself and reduce the spread to others.
 Flu shots are available for all ages, including high-dose shots for those 65 and older and pediatric shots for children under 2 at select centers.
 You can walk in without an appointment, or you can check in online.
 The CDC also recommends that COVID-19 vaccines and boosters should be encouraged for students, staff, and teachers, as vaccination has proven to lessen transmission, the severity of disease, and death.

 Written by Sarah Thebarge, Physician Assistant